Senet Network Architecture

 Senet provides the latest technology, tools, and market flexibility, enabling rapid and easy deployment of LoRaWAN services and network connectivity.

-The Network Controller is owned and operated by Senet, deployed as a scalable cloud-based solution and is the management and control point for Senet’s LoRaWAN network core platform.
-The Network Controller has a suite of features and task-oriented tools inspired by Senet’s years of commercial network operation experience.
+The Network Server is owned and operated by Senet, deployed as a scalable cloud-based solution and is the management and control point for Senet’s LoRaWAN core network platform.
+The Network Server has a suite of features and task-oriented tools inspired by Senet’s years of commercial network operation experience.
 Functionality includes:

 - Health, Status and Performance